 This is a great habit to get into if you don’t want your credit card company or bank to put a hold on your card while you are overseas.

-Wear Sunscreen
+18. Wear Sunscreen

 My face moisturizer has SPF.
 This is just something I do every day, but it’s especially important while traveling.

-Book Early for Cheap Flights
+19. Book Early For Cheap Flights

 Flights are always the first thing I book when planning a trip — sometimes I do this nearly a year in advance!
 For the most part, the earlier you book, the better price you will get.
 Airfare rarely goes down in price unless there is a sale (or an airline pricing error).

-Momondo is the first place I check when searching for cheap flights.
+Skyscanner is the first place I check when searching for cheap flights.
 It searches hundreds of sites for the best fare and includes both standard and budget airlines.
 The calendar (or “map”) feature shows the cheapest days to fly in your preferred month of travel!

 Read more: How to Book the Absolute Cheapest Flights to Anywhere

-Keep an Open Mind
+20. Keep An Open Mind

 Don’t judge other customs.
 You are a visitor.
 Be respectful.

-Leave Room for Spontaneity
+21. Leave Room For Spontaneity

 Don’t plan your entire itinerary ahead of time.
 It’s tempting, I know, but those unplanned moments while traveling can be the best memories.

-Let Someone at Home Know Your Plans
+22. Let Someone At Home Know Your Plans

 This is extremely important when traveling solo, but it’s still a good idea no matter how many people are in your travel group.